 Film, TV and audio resources

 - Alexander Street Video: high quality educational videos on a vast range of subjects.
 Watch videos, save clips and make playlists.
-We have content from these collections:

 - BoB - On Demand TV and Radio for Education (formerly Box of Broadcasts): allows you to view and record a vast number of TV and radio programmes, including films.
-To sign in, choose University of Kent from the list.
-You need to register the first time you use the service

 - Digital Theatre Plus: high-quality full-length films of leading British theatre productions plus interviews with the cast, the creative and production teams behind each show and documentaries